I was delighted to have three winners at Chepstow’s first jumps meeting of the season at the weekend, a fixture I always like to target.

 I was keen to keep him to hurdles this season and could well give him an entry in the Elite Hurdle as he has plenty of pace dropping back to two miles.
 A fast run race at Wincanton would play to his strengths but I am in no rush with him .

 Jumping was also a bit of an issue for Flic Ou Voyou last winter but he was foot perfect on Saturday on his way to a clear cut success in the £40,000 John Ayres Memorial Handicap Chase.

 I’ll be making plenty of entries at Newton Abbot, Kempton and Stratford for the coming weekend although running plans will depend on how much rain arrives over the coming days.

 I’d like to run Pic D’Orhy at Newton Abbot in the race won by Bravemansgame a year ago if the ground is suitable.

 If it is on the easy side we could take five or six horses to Newton Abbot.

-For the latest news on all my runners on Saturday please check out my Betfair column which goes live at 5 pm on Friday.
+For all the latest news on my weekend runners please be sure to check out my Betfair column which goes live late afternoon on Friday.